There are four stages of mesothelioma, each defined by certain disease characteristics.

 Mesothelioma staging is the process of classifying how far the cancer has spread throughout a patient’s body.
 An oncologist determines a mesothelioma patient’s specific stage using a combination of diagnostic tests including physical exams, biopsies, and imaging tests.
 Pleural mesothelioma is the only type with a formal staging system, but there are other ways that allow oncologists to determine the cancer’s stage for patients with peritoneal or pericardial mesothelioma.

-Determining the stage of mesothelioma happens during a patient’s diagnosis and largely informs both the patient’s treatment options and prognosis.
+Determining the stage of malignant mesothelioma happens during a patient’s diagnosis and largely informs both the patient’s treatment options and prognosis.
 For mesothelioma, there are four stages (1-4), and patients with early stage mesothelioma generally have the most treatment options and a more favorable prognosis.
-Read on to learn more about the characteristics of the four stages according to various staging systems and how the stage of mesothelioma at diagnosis affects a patient’s treatment plan.
+Read on to learn more about the characteristics of the four stages according to various cancer staging systems and how the stage of mesothelioma at diagnosis affects a patient’s treatment plan.

 - No metastasis or lymph node involvement